 - 1. Making and restoring of both full and incremental backups.
-An incremental backup only contains the mutations since some specific previous backup. - 2.
+An incremental backup only contains the mutations since some specific previous backup.
+This task can be performed only with Firebird command-line tool nbackup. - 2.
 Locking the main database file so you can subsequently back it up yourself with copying or backup tools of your own choice.
 In this mode, nbackup doesn't back up anything; it just creates the conditions under which you can safely make the backup yourself.
 There's a provision for restoring here, too.
+Locking is necessary to make valid backups of Firebird databases inside virtual machines: without locking a database before backup of VM, the database file in the VM backup could be inconsistent.
+See Locking/Unlocking database in case of Virtual Machines Backup.